 Google will try to determine which web site goes with which business or organization listing that they show in Google Maps.
 They published a patent filing a few years ago which describes some of the things that they might be looking for when making an association between a web page and a Google Maps listing.
 I wrote about it in a post titled Authority Documents for Google’s Local Search.

-I looked around for addresses on a number of web sites that could be associated with a Capitol Building, and had a hard time finding an actual mailing address for those buildings.
+I looked around for addresses on many web sites that could be associated with a Capitol Building and had a hard time finding an actual mailing address for those buildings.
 Google Maps looks for that kind of location information on a web page when trying to decide what the “authoritative” web site is for a listing in Google Maps.